How to Create a Winning Project Roadmap: Tips and Tricks for Various Teams

 Otherwise, it can cause project delays, cost overruns as well as unmet stakeholder expectations.

 2. It is better not to get into details too much.

 A roadmap is an overview, a big picture of the project.
 So please don’t confuse it with a project plan and avoid document overloading.
-Your roadmap should consist of clear and precise information to help make decisions.
+Your roadmap examples should consist of clear and precise information to help make decisions.

 3. Don’t make timeframes too tight.

 During project realization, it is always possible that something unexpected appears.
 Fixing bugs, receiving requests from stakeholders, or delays in a marketing campaign — it all can cause timing changes.
 That is why leaving space for unpredicted work is always a good idea.

 4. Don’t build your roadmap too tricky and complicated.

 Striving to understand how to create a roadmap for a project, don’t make it too complicated.
 It is important to remember that this document is a source of truth for every project participant.
 That is why it should be maximally understandable for each of them.